alessandralp/alessandralp/README.md

-# <a href="https://www.linkedin.com/in/alessandralp/">Alessandra La Posta</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/alessandralp/">Alessandra La Posta</a>'s Cybersecurity Project Portfolio 🔐

 I'm transitioning from Operations & Customer Service into Cybersecurity, with a strong interest in GRC (Governance, Risk, and Compliance).
 I’ve completed the Google Cybersecurity Certificate and am preparing for the CompTIA Security+ exam.
 Here, I showcase projects focused on risk assessment, security policies, compliance frameworks, and incident response.
 Always learning, always improving!